 The Company recorded a gain of \$2,607,101 from the completion of the sale of its investment in World Copper to Wealth during the three months ended December 31, 2021.
 During the quarter ended September 30, 2021, the Sale Agreement resulted in the investment in associate meeting the criteria as an asset held for sale under IFRS 5 which resulted in a transfer, from investment in associate, to assets held for sale upon reclassification.
-Prior to entering into the Sale Agreement, and the transfer to assets held for sale, the Company recognized its share of losses from its equity accounted investment in World Copper.
+Prior to entering into the Sale Agreement, and the transfer to assets held for sale, the Company recognized its share of losses from its equity accounted investment in World Copper, being the primary driver of differences in quarterly losses prior to that time for periods presented above.